St. Jakob in Villach and the Nativity Scene Exhibition

 Every visitor to St. Jakob will be impressed by the height and the width of the generous, yet harmonious dimensions of the interior.
 The hall church with its three naves is structured by elegant, slim pairs of columns.
 The Gothic apse with its Baroque stucco in the vaulted ceiling is adorned with a graceful late Baroque main altar, dating from 1784/1785.
 In its center, a large, late Gothic crucifix (1502) hangs above a figure of the Suffering Madonna (17th century).
 Other figures on the altar depict the Princes of he Apostles, Saint Peter and Paul and the patron saints of St. Jakob: St. Laurentius, St. James and the Three Wise Men.
 There were, and still are, markets in town to celebrate the Patrons days of these patrons: the Dreikönigsmarkt (6th of January), the Laurentiusmarkt (10th of August) and, especially well known, the Jakobimarkt (25th of July), from which the Villacher Kirchtag derives.

-Town parish church St. Jakob in Villach
+Parish church St. Jakob in Villach

-Kirchenplatz 8, 9500 Villach
+Kirchenplatz 8, 9500 Villach.

-Nativity scene exhibition at Jakobushaus
+Nativity scene exhibition every other year at the Jakobushaus

 Kirchenplatz 9, 9500 Villach